RunestoneInteractive/httlads/_sources/WorldFacts/introduction.rst

 In this first part of the module, we will continue with some data that should be familiar to you, but we will use it in Pandas instead of a spreadsheet.
 In the second part, we will focus on several different kinds of textual analysis using data.
-Download The `world countries csv file <../_static/world_countries.csv>`_, `Protecting Minority Investors csv file <../_static/protecting_minority_investors.csv>`_, and `Starting a Business csv file <../_static/starting_a_business.csv>`_ to get started.
+Download The `World Countries csv file <../_static/world_countries.csv>`_, `Protecting Minority Investors csv file <../_static/protecting_minority_investors.csv>`_, and `Starting a Business csv file <../_static/starting_a_business.csv>`_ to get started.
 We will be working with these files in this chapter.